valerioda/redax/docs/databases.md

 ### db.aggregate_status

 This collection should also be configured as **capped**.
 It is written to by the dispatcher only and provides the status history of the system on a detector level, which is a more palatable thing for operators to deal with.
 It is mostly redundant compared to status, except that it depends also on the state document given to the dispatcher.
+The provided dispatcher will automatically clean out documents from this collection at the start of every month, numpy-fying and compressing them.

 The document format is similar to status:
 ```python